About

 I was empty, in shock, and torn open.
 And so, I started to write.
 I wrote like my life depended on it, because for me, it did.
 Writing became my survival.

-I believe that while therapists and healers can be extremely helpful in grief, there is nothing quite like the understanding from someone who has experienced deep grief themselves.
+I believe that while therapists, healthcare professionals, and other types of healers can be extremely helpful - there is nothing quite like the understanding from someone who has experienced deep grief themselves.

 Welcome to New Moon Mira.